 The following are considered cheating and will not be tolerated.
-Directly copying text from a website (e.g., Quizlet) or other printed source, obtaining copies of solutions to homework questions (whether from past students or other sources), directly copying another student's work, etc. Generative AI such as Chat GPT must not be used unless a specific question clearly states otherwise.
-See the section on "Academic Integrity" below for full details.
+Directly copying text from a website (e.g., Quizlet) or other printed source, obtaining copies of solutions to homework questions (whether from past students or other sources), directly copying another student's work, etc. Suspected use of generative AI (such as ChatGPT) that is undocumented and submitted as original work.
+See the section on "Academic Integrity" for full details.